zudochkin/awesome-newsletters/README.md

 * [UX Essentials](http://uxessentials.co.uk/).
 5 best links of week about UX, UI and Product Design emailed to you every Sunday.
 * [Timetrabbble](http://www.timetrabbble.com/).
 A daily dose of inspiration from [Dribbble](https://dribbble.com/) to your inbox.
 * [eWebDesign](https://ewebdesign.com/).
 Latest web news and articles from industry experts.
+* [The UI Animation Newsletter](http://valhead.us2.list-manage2.com/subscribe?u=6fbaddc8c1fce7588d1a35cb2&id=8f4de2c2e5).
+The UI Animation Newsletter keeps you up to date on the best web animation, motion design, and UX resources.
+* [Web Animation Weekly](http://webanimationweekly.com/).
+A hand-picked selection of articles, videos, book reviews, and other goodies pertaining to the wonderful worlds of web animation and motion design!

 ### HTML5
 * [HTML5 Weekly](http://html5weekly.com/).
 A once–weekly HTML5 and Web Platform technology roundup.
 CSS 3, Canvas, WebSockets, WebGL, Native Client, and more.
 * [Gamedev.js Weekly](http://gamedevjsweekly.com/).
 Weekly newsletter about HTML5 Game Development.
-* [eWebDesign](https://ewebdesign.com).
-Connect with the latest web news and articles from industry experts.
-Learn web design and web development through our exclusive tutorials delivered right to your inbox.
 * [Phaser World](http://phaser.io/community/newsletter).
 Weekly newsletter as a summary of all the new content -game releases, tutorials, videos, etc- added to Phaser site over the last week.

 ### SVG